sahanajayadevaprakash/webapp/README.md

 # **Health Check API**
+A simple Node.js REST API that provides a health check endpoint (`/healthz`) to verify database connectivity.
+The API uses Express.js and Sequelize ORM to interact with a PostgreSQL database.

 ## **Features**

 - **Health Check Endpoint (`/healthz`)**
   - **Database Connectivity:** Inserts a record into the database to verify the connection.
   - Returns: